RudrenduPaul/Python-Customer-segmentation-and-consumer-behavior-analysis-using-machine-learning/README.md

 # Customer-segmentation-and-consumer-behavior-analysis

-(Please click on the file above named; Recommendation System - Paul.ipynb to see the detailed application of analytics and its interpretation)
+(Please click on the file above named; Consumer buying behavior - Paul.ipynb to see the detailed application of analytics and its interpretation)

 Brief Sanpshot: